elanalynn/chat_app/README.md

 This is a super simple chat app that takes advantage of the [Socket.io library](https://socket.io/).

+## Features

+- Chat with another user (yourself in an incognito window)
+- Enter name and distinguish messages by user
+- Group subsequent messages together by user (until another user speaks)
+- Aahhhmazing stying

 ## Installation/Setup

 * Fork and clone the repo onto your machine